Sporting leaders back proposals to give more powers to WADA

 The so-called Olympics Summit, held behind closed-doors at a luxury hotel in Lausanne, also proposed that WADA should have more control over national anti-doping agencies, and should supervise national anti-doping programs.

+"WADA welcomes all constructive proposals aimed at reinforcing clean sport," its president Craig Reedie said, adding that today's meeting was another stop towards strengthening WADA and the global anti-doping system.

+"The recommendations that were put forward today will be considered along with others that we have received from stakeholders on such key topics as: WADA's governance and funding model; consequences for non-compliance; investigations; and testing," Reedie said.

-The IOC said the proposals would be put to WADA, which has the final say in whether to approve them, at their next meeting in November.
+The IOC proposals are likely to be approved at WADA's next meeting in November.

-"We are to be given substantial additional authority and substantial additional power, so I am fairly happy with that," WADA president Craig Reedie told reporters.
+"We are to be given substantial additional authority and substantial additional power, so I am fairly happy with that," Reedie told reporters.

 "We have been given powers on compliance and ....we are going to produce a whole range of potential sanctions for different degrees of non-compliance, so that's in our hands and we will do that."